 A group of influential interior designers are calling on everyone working in the design and construction industry to take positive action to save the planet

-A number of textile manufacturers have contacted me in the last couple of weeks to announce their new eco fabrics (I will be writing about these in more detail soon).
+A number of textile manufacturers have contacted me in the last couple of weeks to announce their new eco fabrics.
 What has impressed me about these launches is that they are fully realised, eco collections, not just a half-hearted addition to an existing range.

 Suppliers are beginning to look long and hard at their eco credentials and, although many interior designers take this subject extremely seriously, there has not, until now, been a united call to action.